laravel/docs/authentication.md

 <a name="resetting-passwords"></a>
 ## Resetting Passwords

-### Model & Table
+<a name="resetting-database"></a>
+### Database Considerations

 Most web applications provide a way for users to reset their forgotten passwords.
 Rather than forcing you to re-implement this on each application, Laravel provides convenient methods for sending password reminders and performing password resets.

-To get started, verify that your `User` model implements the `Illuminate\Contracts\Auth\CanResetPassword` contract.
-Of course, the `User` model included with the framework already implements this interface, and uses the `Illuminate\Auth\Passwords\CanResetPassword` trait to include the methods needed to implement the interface.
+To get started, verify that your `App\User` model implements the `Illuminate\Contracts\Auth\CanResetPassword` contract.
+Of course, the `App\User` model included with the framework already implements this interface, and uses the `Illuminate\Auth\Passwords\CanResetPassword` trait to include the methods needed to implement the interface.

-#### Generating The Reminder Table Migration
+#### Generating The Reset Token Table Migration

 Next, a table must be created to store the password reset tokens.
 The migration for this table is included with Laravel out of the box, and resides in the `database/migrations` directory.
-So all you need to do is migrate:
+So, all you need to do is migrate:

     php artisan migrate

+<a name="resetting-routing"></a>
-### Password Reminder Controller
+### Routing

 Laravel includes an `Auth\PasswordController` that contains the logic necessary to reset user passwords.
+However, you will need to define routes to point requests to this controller:

+    // Password reset link request routes...
+    Route::get('password/email', 'PasswordController@getEmail');
+    Route::post('password/email', 'PasswordController@postEmail');

+    // Password reset routes...
+    Route::get('password/reset', 'PasswordController@getReset');
+    Route::post('password/reset', 'PasswordController@postReset');

+<a name="resetting-views"></a>
+### Views

+In addition to defining the routes for the `PasswordController`, you will need to provide views that can be returned by this controller.
+Don't worry, we will provide sample views to help you get started.
+Of course, you are free to style your forms however you wish.

-#### Sample Password Reset Request Form
+#### Sample Password Reset Link Request Form

-You will simply need to provide an HTML view for the password reset request form.
-This view should be placed at `resources/views/auth/password.blade.php` Here is a sample form to get you started:
+You will need to provide an HTML view for the password reset request form.
+This view should be placed at `resources/views/auth/password.blade.php`.
+This form provides a single field for the user's e-mail address, allowing them to request a password reset link:

     <!-- resources/views/auth/password.blade.php -->